 Is Catalytic Converter Theft Covered by Insurance?

-Because the catalytic converter is part of the vehicle that’s permanently installed, its theft will be covered under the vehicle’s comprehensive coverage.
+Because the catalytic converter is part of the vehicle that’s permanently installed, its theft and catalytic converter replacement will be covered under the vehicle’s comprehensive coverage.
 The comprehensive deductible will apply, and the insurance company will inspect the vehicle to assess the full extent of the damages and offer settlement accordingly.

 If a car does not have comprehensive coverage, the theft would not be covered.
 This means that vehicles with a liability-only policy cannot be covered for any type of theft or vandalism.

 In most cases, comprehensive insurance is very cheap to add to a policy; unless your vehicle is very old and not worth repairing, it’s a good idea to carry comprehensive coverage.